Shyamji Krishna Varma: India House

 As many Indian students faced racist attitudes when seeking accommodations, he founded India House as a hostel for Indian students, based at 65, Cromwell Avenue, Highgate.
 This living accommodation for 25 students was formally inaugurated on 1 July by Henry Hyndman, of the Social Democratic Federation, in the presence of Dadabhai Naoroji, Lala Lajpat Rai, Madam Cama, Mr. Swinney (of the London Positivist Society), Mr. Harry Quelch (the editor of the Social Democratic Federation's Justice) and Charlotte Despard, the Irish Republican and suffragette.
 Declaring India House open, Hyndman remarked, "As things stands, loyalty to Great Britain means treachery to India.
 The institution of this India House means a great step in that direction of Indian growth and Indian emancipation, and some of those who are here this afternoon may live to witness the fruits of its triumphant success."
 Shyamji hoped India House would incubate Indian revolutionaries and Bhikaiji Cama, S. R. Rana, Vinayak Damodar Savarkar, Virendranath Chattopadhyaya, and Lala Hardayal were all associated with it.

 Later in 1905, Shyamji attended the United Congress of Democrats held at Holborn Town Hall as a delegate of the India Home Rule Society.
 His resolution on India received an enthusiastic ovation from the entire conference.
 Shyamji's activities in England aroused the concern of the British government: He was disbarred from Inner Temple and removed from the membership list on 30 April 1909 for writing anti-British articles in The Indian Sociologist.
 Most of the British press were anti–Shyamji and printed several allegations against him and his newspaper.
 He defended them boldly.
 The Times referred to him as the "Notorious Krishnavarma".
 Many newspapers criticised the British progressives who supported Shyamji and his view.
-His movements were closely watched by the British secret service, so he decided to shift his headquarters to Paris, leaving India House in charge of Vir Savarkar.
+His movements were closely watched by the British secret service, so he decided to shift his headquarters to Paris, leaving India House in charge of Vinayak Damodar Savarkar.
 Shyamji left Britain secretly before the government tried to arrest him.